SimonSubokLee/ston-docs-son/admin/origin.kr.rst

    <ReuseTimeout>60</ReuseTimeout>

 -  ``<ReuseTimeout> (default: 60 seconds)``
-   Close an origin session that has not been used for the set amount time.
+   Closes an origin session that has not been used for the set amount time.
    Setting this value to 0 will not reuse the origin server session.